Brú Pension Fund Loan policy

 9.1

-The applicant must submit to the fund a notarized bond payable (skuldabréf) within two months from the publishing date.
-The fund may invalidate a mortgage deed that is not submitted within the correct time frame.
+The applicant must submit a notarized bond payable (skuldabréf) within two months from the date of issue.
+The fund may invalidate a mortgage deed that is not returned within this time.

 10. Loan payoff